 Threats

-The loss of rocky habitats and underwater caves due to activities such as bottom trawling threatens the Atlantic wolffish’s survival.
-Additionally, climate change is affecting the fish’s habitat, as warming waters are causing it to move further north.
+The loss of rocky habitats and underwater caves due to activities such as bottom trawling poses a significant threat to the Atlantic wolffish’s survival.
+These structures provide essential shelter, spawning grounds, and foraging areas.

 - The Atlantic wolffish can live for up to 25 years in the wild.